0xbenb/crave/README.md

-# 🍽️ Crave
+# 🍔 Crave

-**Crave** is a clean, modern iOS app for discovering, saving, and cooking recipes you’ll actually want to make.
-Swipe to discover new meals, save your favorites, and dive into step‑by‑step recipes in a fast and polished environment.
+**Crave** is an iOS app for discovering, saving, and cooking recipes.
+The goal of the app is to make it easy to find meals you actually want to cook and to move smoothly from discovering recipes to cooking and enjoying them.

+The app uses a swipe-based discovery experience for browsing new recipes, allows users to save favorites, and provides clear, step-by-step recipe instructions along with nutrition information.

 ---

 ## ✨ Features

-* 🔥 **Swipe to Discover** – Tinder‑style recipe discovery
+* **Swipe to Discover** – Tinder‑style recipe discovery
-* ❤️ **Save Favorites** – Keep recipes you love in one place
+* **Save Favorites** – Keep recipes you love in one place
-* 📋 **Detailed Recipes** – Overview, ingredients, instructions, and nutrition
+* **Detailed Recipes** – Overview, ingredients, instructions, and nutrition
-* 🧮 **Nutrition Facts** – Calories & macros at a glance
+* **Nutrition Facts** – Calories & macros at a glance
-* 👤 **User Profiles** – Simple account and profile management
+* **User Profiles** – Simple account and profile management
-* 🧭 **Tab‑based Navigation** – Discover · Saved · Profile
+* **Tab‑based Navigation** – Discover · Saved · Profile
-* 🚀 **Built to Scale** – A flexible foundation for powerful new features on the way
+* **Built to Scale** – Designed with a flexible foundation to support future updates
 ---

 ## 🧱 Built With